 In Paris, an Uplifting Show of Support for Marriage

-Hundreds of Thousands March in Protest of Government’s ‘Marriage for All’
+Hundreds of thousands marched in protest of the government’s ‘Marriage for All’ plan.

 PARIS — A march in Paris Jan.
 13 against proposed marriage and adoption legislation for same-sex couples was the largest public demonstration France has witnessed since then-President Francois Mitterand tried to make all schools public in 1984, observers say.